Abhilasha1197/NamasteReact/README.md

  Two types of routing : -
 1. client side routing ---changing the route on web page
 2. server side routing ---changing the route by changing the url

 Anchor tag-reloads
 Link tags-does not reload

+/*------------//chunking//on demand loading//code splitting //lazy loading // dynamic bundling //dynamic import--------*/ when there' are very big components ,or heavy components then you don't load it initailly but only loads when on demand. so you split the bundlers for those heavy components in chunks=>check network call.initially the only bundle for that component is loaded which you click but when you click on other heavy component, bundle for that is also loaded. this is acheived by lazy loading. loading the component on demand.

 ---->

-To start=> npm start or parcel index.html
+To start=> npm start or npx parcel index.html